garth-c/python_forecasting/README.md

 ```

 ### Model Evaluation Metric
-To evaluate the accuracy of the 24-month backtest, I utilized **Mean Absolute Percentage Error (MAPE)**.
+To evaluate the accuracy of the 24-month backtest from a computational perspective, I utilized **Mean Absolute Percentage Error (MAPE)** metric.
 In a financial headcount context, MAPE is the preferred metric as it provides a relative measure of forecast error that is easily interpretable by stakeholders:

 $$\text{MAPE} = \frac{100\%}{n} \sum_{t=1}^{n} \left| \frac{y_t - \hat{y}_t}{y_t} \right|$$

 Where $y_t$ is the actual headcount and $\hat{y}_t$ is the forecasted value.

-The last things to do are to calculate the mean squared error (MSE) metric to use for comparing against other models and the finally saving the model to reconstitute at a later date if needed.
+The last evaluation metric to calculate is the mean squared error (MSE) - use it for comparing against other models.
+Lastly, saving the model to reconstitute at a later date if needed is required.
 The MSE metric is 399.17 and it is shown below.
 This would be used as a comparative metric against other models or versions of this model.

 <img width="269" alt="image" src="https://github.com/garth-c/python_forecasting/assets/138831938/81e9b083-328f-4239-9496-f56b9d340ac1">